 From time to time, themes emerge in my practice.
-Lately, a recurring question has been why does a nonprofit corporation have to follow its articles and bylaws.
+Lately, a recurring question has been why does a nonprofit corporation have to comply with its articles and bylaws.
 Yes really.
 While it is true that the sky won’t fall and you won’t necessarily be arrested on the spot, there are a number of unsavory consequences that can flow from a decision to take action that is in conflict with a nonprofit’s articles and/or bylaws.

 First, there is a doctrine called ultra vires.
 It is a Latin term that essentially means that acts outside the permissible scope of authority set forth in the governing documents are an unauthorized activity that cannot be ratified by the board.
-As an example, if a nonprofit enters into a contract that is outside the scope of its permissible activities, the contract could be voided.
+In many states, this common law doctrine has been effectively abolished by statutes that grant corporations the power to do anything a person can do.
+However, the doctrine is applicable to most tax-exempt nonprofit corporations because they are required to limit their powers in their Articles of Incorporation to qualify for tax exemption.
+As an example, if a 501(c)(3) enters into a contract to endorse a political candidate that is outside the scope of its permissible activities, the nonprofit could argue that the contract could be voided.
 While there may be other arguments that could be raised to enforce an ultra vires contract, acting “ultra vires” puts the nonprofit at risk as well as those that are entering into transactions with it.